saghirb/Monty_Hall_Vectorised_Simulations_R/README.md

 ## Objective

-> Use a vectorised approach to simulating the probability of winning for
+> Use a vectorised approach to simulate the probability of winning for
-> both staying with the chosen door and switching door when offered.
+> both, staying with the chosen door and switching door when offered.

 ## Simulations